Topics included in this article:

 Cloud Recording & Policy Events

-When Cloud Archiving is enabled on a camera, segments of locally stored footage are continuously being sent directly to our cloud storage service (Amazon S3).
-Once enabled, all past footage will be streamed from the cloud, regardless of WAN or LAN locality.
-However, viewing live footage still defaults to LAN if the viewer is on the same local network.
+When Cloud Archiving is enabled on a camera, segments of locally stored footage are continuously sent directly to our cloud storage service (Amazon S3).
+Once enabled, all past footage will be streamed from the cloud unless you are connected via LAN.
+Viewing live footage will always be streamed directly from the camera and will prioritize a LAN connection.

 Offline Mode

-If a connected camera loses its Internet connection (either over WiFi or ethernet), it will continue to record as long as the power is uninterrupted.
-Because the cameras are writing segments locally, that continues with or without network access.
-During this time though, no new events (motion, human event, etc) will be shown on the seek bar.
-Once the camera comes back online, all missing events will be populated and the video will be remotely accessible again.
+If a connected camera loses its internet connection (either over WiFi or ethernet), it will continue to record as long as the power is uninterrupted.
+Since the cameras are writing segments locally, that continues with or without network access.
+However, no new movement events (motion, human, vehicle, etc.) will be shown on the seek bar during this time.
+Once the camera comes back online, all missing events will be populated, and the video will be remotely accessible again.

-If you have Cloud Archiving enabled for the camera, you can view past footage online while the camera is offline.
+If Cloud Archiving is enabled, you can view past footage online while the camera is offline.
 Furthermore, once the camera comes back online, the missing footage will automatically be uploaded to the cloud.

 Helpful Links